-The Semantic Structure of a Family
+3 The Semantic Structure of a Family

-A family of languages is a set $\mathcal{L}$ of languages.
-The goal of the family is to provide an organization that allows to transform one representation from one language of the family to another.
-We thus use the notion of a transformation $au: 2^L \longrightarrow 2^{L'}$ from one representation into another as the basis of the structure of the family.
+A 'family of languages' is a set $\mathcal{L}$ of languages.
+The goal of the family is to provide an organization that allows to transform a representation from one language of the family to another.
+We thus use the notion of a transformation $\tau : 2^L \longrightarrow 2^{L'}$ from one representation into another as the basis of the family structure.
 It will then be easier to use this structure in transformations.
-The structure of a familly of language is given by ordering this set with regard to available transformations satisfying some constraints (with the covering order $\prec$ ).
+The structure of a family of language is given by ordering this set with regard to available transformations satisfying some constraints (with the covering order $\preceq_p$ ).

 In order to provide a meaningful definition of this ordering, we investigate orders based on the semantics of the languages as provided by model theory.
-In this framework, an interpretation I is a predicate over the set of assertions of a language.
+In this framework, an interpretation I is a predicate over the assertions of a language.
 Naturally, this interpretation can be defined by structural rules such as those used for defining first-order logic interpretations or description logics.